To follow profitably the course, the student must know the basic principles of organic chemistry as well as of physics

-Frontal lessons and exercises.
+Frontal lessons and laboratory.
+The purpose of this laboratory experiment is to gain hands-on experience in the operation and interpretation of IR, MS and NMR spectra to elucidate structural details.
 Attendance to teaching activities is mandatory and only in exceptional cases, absences of more than 20%, will be tolerated.
 The procedures for verifying attendance will be carried out by verifying the actual presence of students in the class

 1) Readiness to offer individual assistance also in English or Spanish languages to incoming students